Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Related Work

-Sch\"onherr~\etal published an approach where psychoacoustic modeling, borrowed from the MP3 compression algorithm, was used to re-shape the perturbations of the adversarial examples in such a way as to hide the changes to the original audio below the human hearing thresholds~\cite{Schoenherr2019}.
-However, the adversarial examples that are created in that work need to be fed into the recognizer directly, hence no end-to-end attack in an over-the-air setting was tested.
-Concurrently, Abdullah~\etal showed a black-box attack in which psychoacoustics is used to empirically calculate adversarial examples\cite{Abdullah-19-practical}.
+Sch\"onherr~\etal~\cite{Schoenherr2019} published an approach where psychoacoustic modeling, borrowed from the MP3 compression algorithm, was used to re-shape the perturbations of the adversarial examples in such a way as to hide the changes to the original audio below the human hearing thresholds.
+However, the adversarial examples created in that work need to be fed into the recognizer directly.
+Concurrently, Abdullah~\etal~\cite{Abdullah-19-practical} showed a black-box attack in which psychoacoustics is used to calculate adversarial examples empirically.
 Their approach focuses on over-the-air attacks, but in many cases, humans can perceive the hidden message once they are alerted to its content.
 Note that our adversarial examples are conceptually completely different, as we use a target audio file, where we embed the target transcription via backpropagation.
-The changes, therefore, sound like random noise (see examples available at \url{http://ota-adversarial-examples.selfip.org}).
-With Abdullah~\etal's approach, an audio file with the spoken target text is taken and changed in a way to be unintelligible for unbiased human listeners, but not for humans who are aware of the target transcription. {This is equally the case for Chen \etal's recently published black-box attack against several commercial devices, where the target text can be perceived by humans~\cite{chen-2020-devil}.
-As an extension of Carlini's and Wagner's attack~\cite{carlini2018audio}, Qin~\etal introduced the first implementation of RIR-independent adversarial examples~\cite{qin-19-robust}.
-Unfortunately, their approach only worked in a simulated environment and not for real over-the-air attacks, but the authors also utilize psychoacoustics to limit the perturbations.
+The changes, therefore, sound like random noise (see examples available at \camera{\url{http://imperio.adversarial-attacks.net}}).
+With Abdullah~\etal's approach, an audio file with the spoken target text is taken and changed in a way to be unintelligible for unbiased human listeners, but not for humans aware of the target transcription.
+This is equally the case for Chen~\etal's~\cite{chen-2020-devil} recently published black-box attack against several commercial devices, where humans can perceive the target text.
+As an extension of Carlini's and Wagner's attack~\cite{carlini2018audio}, Qin~\etal~\cite{qin-19-robust} introduced the first implementation of RIR-independent adversarial examples.
+Unfortunately, their approach only worked in a simulated environment and not for real over-the-air attacks, but the authors also utilize psychoacoustics to limit the~perturbations.

-Our approach is the first targeted attack that provides room-independent, robust adversarial examples.
-We demonstrate how to generate adversarial examples that are mostly unaffected by the environment, as ascertained by verifying their success in a broad range of room characteristics.
-We utilize the same psychoacoustics-based approach as proposed by Sch\"onherr \etal~\cite{Schoenherr2019} to limit the perturbations of the audio signal to remain under, or at least close to, the human thresholds of hearing, and we show that the examples remain robust to playback over the air.
-In the adversarial examples that we create, the perturbations that do remain audible are non-structured noise, so that human listeners cannot perceive any content related to the targeted recognition output.